 If the nerve root is inflamed or compressed, steroids may be injected epidurally.
 In this process, an injection is carefully placed in the cervical spine’s epidural space to bring the medication flow to the affected nerve root and cause relief.

 When symptoms of cervical radiculopathy do not go away and persist for a long time, surgery may be offered.
 Surgery treats cervical radiculopathy by decompressing nerves in your neck.
-Depending on the factors such as symptoms and location of the involved nerve root, the following surgeries can be performed;
+Depending on the factors such as symptoms and the location of the involved nerve root, the following surgeries can be performed;

 - Anterior Cervical Diskectomy and Fusion (ACDF) :- ACDF involves removing the problematic disc or bone spurs and then stabilizing the spine through spinal fusion.
 The main aim of ACDF is to restore the alignment of the spine and increase the space available for the nerve roots to leave the spine.
 It limits motion across the degenerated segment of the spine.

 - Cervical Artificial Disc Replacement (ADR) / Cervical Total Disc Arthroplasty (TDA) :- A cervical disc replacement involves removing the degenerated disc, as in an ACDF procedure, but rather than fusing the vertebra, a disc replacement is inserted.
 This allows motion to continue in that vertebral segment, reducing the pressure on adjacent discs.